-Venue: To be held at the Office of the Police and Crime Commissioner for Norfolk or elsewhere in the county of Norfolk as determined by the PCC.
-In such cases where public gatherings are restricted, such as in the case of the Covid19 pandemic, then the PCC can choose to hold these meetings virtually.

-Records: There will be agendas, reports. minutes and a recording of the meeting published (having regard to the publication of material in the light of the Government Security Classification Scheme) in respect of all meetings and where appropriate published via the PCC's website.

-Business: The Panel will be the principal vehicle for holding the Chief Constable to account upon the delivery of those elements of the Police and Crime Plan that fall to the Chief Constable.
+- Venue: To be held at Norfolk Police Headquarters or elsewhere in the county of Norfolk as determined by the PCC.
+In such cases where public gatherings are restricted, such as in the case of the Covid19 pandemic, then the PCC can choose to hold these meetings virtually. - Records: There will be agendas, reports. minutes and a recording of the meeting published (having regard to the publication of material in the light of the Government Security Classification Scheme) in respect of all meetings and where appropriate published via the PCC's website. - Business: The Panel will be the principal vehicle for holding the Chief Constable to account upon the delivery of those elements of the Police and Crime Plan that fall to the Chief Constable.
 Accordingly, delivery against the Plan will be considered where appropriate at each meeting.